Some dogs seem to walk through life without ever worrying about a thing – they’re just on a tail-wagging, ground-sniffing, face-licking adventure.

 - You can fit your dog’s existing crate with a cover, which will make the crate darker and provide a greater sense of safety.
 Crate covers are also nice because you can use them when leaving the house, while taking them off once you get home.

 - You can purchase a crate that provides a relatively dark and cozy space inside.
 By simply using a dark and secure crate, you alleviate the need to use a cover.
-Additionally, many good crates for dogs with separation anxiety, such as the Impact Case Dog Crate, are reinforced to help keep panicky dogs safe and secure if they freak out when you leave.
+Additionally, many good crates for dogs with separation anxiety, which are often reinforced to help keep panicky dogs safe and secure if they freak out when you leave.

 If you can keep your dog busy and give him something to occupy his mind, you may be able to alleviate some of his anxiety – particularly if the anxiety occurs when you leave him alone.